Modern customers are more connected than ever before.

 What is sales engagement?

 Sales engagement is different from sales enablement.
 Sales engagement strategies increase salespeople’s efficiency by establishing a structured buyer engagement approach.
-On the other hand, sales enablement emphasises making sales engagement more effective by equipping sales reps with the proper knowledge relevant to the prospects.
+On the other hand, sales enablement emphasizes making sales engagement more effective by equipping sales reps with the proper knowledge relevant to the prospects.

 5 reasons to use WhatsApp for sales engagement